-- (m) Introducing viruses onto the network. - (n) Disrupting the network, for example by activities such as port scanning, packet spoofing, or denial of service attacks, or by excessive use of peer to peer applications (examples include Skype and Bit Torrent). - (o) Actions which put the security of information systems at risk. - (p) Wasting resources (time, networks, or computers). - (q) Sending unauthorised bulk mail or 'Spam' and/or falsifying the authorship. - (r) Removing, damaging, or tampering with any university ICT system.
-Other unacceptable actions - (a) Offsite access to corporate data in an insecure manner: - (b) Unsecured wireless links at home, or internet cafes. - (c) Devices not security patched and/or covered by current anti virus software. - (d) Storing private University information (for example confidential business information, or personal data that is covered by the Data Protection Act) on portable computers, or portable storage media, without encryption. - (e) Unreasonable and excessive personal use that conflicts with the person's role in the University. - (f) Using the network for commercial gain without prior permission of the Director of ITServices. - (g) Not abiding by local rules relating to the area in which you are working/studying. - (h) Sharing computer accounts ,or loaning accounts, or passwords, to other people. - (i) The download, upload, or use, of unlicensed software (e.g. programs), or of multimedia objects (e.g. movies, games, music), in breach of copyright. - (j) Causing annoyance, inconvenience, offence, distress or nuisance, to other users.
+- (m) Introducing viruses onto the network. - (n) Disrupting the network, for example by activities such as port scanning, packet spoofing, or denial of service attacks, or by excessive use of peer-to-peer applications (examples include Skype and Bit Torrent). - (o) Actions which put the security of information systems at risk. - (p) Wasting resources (time, networks, or computers). - (q) Sending unauthorised bulk mail or 'Spam' and/or falsifying the authorship. - (r) Removing, damaging, or tampering with any university ICT system.

+Other unacceptable actions Offsite access to corporate data in an insecure manner

+- (s) Unsecured wireless links at home, or internet cafes. - (t) Devices not security patched and/or covered by current anti virus software. - (u) Storing private University information (for example confidential business information, or personal data that is covered by the Data Protection Act) on portable computers, or portable storage media, without encryption. - (v) Unreasonable and excessive personal use that conflicts with the person's role in the University. - (w) Using the network for commercial gain without prior permission of the Chief Digital Transformation Officer. - (x) Not abiding by local rules relating to the area in which you are working/studying. - (y) Sharing computer accounts, or loaning accounts, or passwords, to other people. - (z) The download, upload, or use, of unlicensed software (e.g. programs), or of multimedia objects (e.g. movies, games, music), in breach of copyright. - (aa) Causing annoyance, inconvenience, offence, distress or nuisance, to other users.